You are here: Home page > Home life > Electrochromic (smart) windows

 Different types of electrochromic windows have different configurations, but most have several different layers.
 In one popular design, sold under the brand name of Halio, there are multiple surfaces.
 The electrochromic layer is sandwiched between two layers of PVB (polyvinyl butyral) polymer, with heat-toughened glass on either side of that.
 Then there's an argon insulating layer, a low-e coating, and, finally, a layer of interior glass.
 Electrochromic units can also be customized in various ways, with thicker outer layers for security or weatherproofing, different low-e coatings, more or less insulation, and so on.
 Some can be controlled automatically by smartphone apps or wired to roof-top pyranometers (sun sensors) so your windows darken automatically when the sunlight is strong enough.

-Stick-on electrochromic films
+Stick-on films

 The smart windows we've looked at so far are generally installed as self-contained units: you fit an entire window with its specially coated glass at great expense.
-You can also get smart-window technology in a slightly cheaper form: manufacturers such as Sonte and Smart Tint® make thin, self-adhesive and stick-on electrochromic film you can apply to your existing windows and switch on and off with simple smartphone apps.
+You can also get smart-window technology in a slightly cheaper form: manufacturers such as Sonte and Smart Tint® make thin, self-adhesive and stick-on film you can apply to your existing windows and switch on and off with simple smartphone apps.

-Electrochromic films use technology similar to an LCD display, which uses liquid crystals, under precise electronic control, to change how much light can get through.
-When the current is switched on, the crystals line up like opening blinds, allowing light to stream straight through; switched off, the crystals orient themselves randomly, scattering any light passing through in random directions, so making the windows turn opaque.
+Stick-on films aren't electrochromic: they use technology similar to an LCD display, which uses liquid crystals, under precise electronic control, to change how much light can get through.
+When the current is switched on, the crystals line up like opening blinds, allowing light to stream straight through; switched off, the crystals orient themselves randomly, scattering any light passing through in random directions, so making the windows turn almost opaque.
 The performance is impressive.
 According to Smart Tint, its films are 0.35mm thick, transmit about 98 percent of light when they're clear and switch in about a third of a second to their opaque state, when the light they let through drops to about a third; they've been tested to switch back and forth over 3 million times.
 [4]

-What's good and bad about electrochromic windows?
+What's good and bad about smart windows?

 Advantages

-Smart windows might sound like a gimmick, but they have a huge environmental benefit.
-In their opaque state, they block virtually all (about 98 percent of) the sunlight falling on them, so they can dramatically reduce the need for air-conditioning (both the huge cost of installing it and the day-to-day cost of running it).
-[5] (View Glass, one manufacturer, estimates electrochromic glass can cut peak energy use for cooling and lighting by around 20 percent.
-[6] ) Since they're electrically operated, they can easily be controlled by a smart-home system or a sunlight sensor, whether there are people inside the building or not.
+Since they're electrically operated, they can easily be controlled by a smart-home system or a sunlight sensor, whether there are people inside the building or not.
 According to scientists at the US Department of Energy's National Renewable Energy Laboratory (NREL), windows like this could save up to one eighth of the total energy used by buildings in the United States each year; they use only tiny amounts of electricity to switch from dark to light (100 windows use about as much energy as a single incandescent lamp) so make a huge net energy saving overall.
-[7] Other benefits of smart windows include privacy at the flick of a switch (no more fumbling around with clumsy, dusty curtains and blinds), convenience (automatically darkening windows can save your upholstery and pictures from fading), and improved security (electrically operated curtains are notoriously unreliable).
+[7]

 Photo: Infrared thermal image showing the heat inside a car.